Here Are the Symptoms of E. Coli—and Everything Else You Need to Know About the Romaine Lettuce Outbreak

 Dr. Tosh says that common symptoms of an E. coli infection are diarrhea, fever, and abdominal cramping.
 You’ll typically get sick with bloody diarrhea about three to four days after you’ve been contaminated, and most people recover in a week with proper rest and hydration, says Laura Gieraltowski, PhD, MPH, an epidemiologist at the CDC.
 “It’s a tough week, but it’s usually over within a week.”

 Sometimes, however, an E. coli infection turns into the much more serious hemolytic uremic syndrome, as has happened during this current outbreak.
-HUS is most common among children under the age of five, older adults, and people with weakened immune systems, says Gieraltowski.
+HUS is most common among children under the age of 5, older adults, and people with weakened immune systems, says Gieraltowski.
 Symptoms include fever, abdominal pain, pale skin tone, and decreased urination.
 Anyone who has these symptoms should seek emergency medical care, advises Gieraltowski.

 What types of lettuce are safe?

 The CDC recommendations are for romaine lettuce only, so keep getting the health benefits of greens by switching to kale, spinach, or other types of leafy greens.
-The advisory also recommends not eating romaine lettuce from a restaurant.

 The outbreak is a reminder of how important meal prep hygiene is, so here's a refresher.
 Always wash your hands before and after preparing fruits and vegetables, and wash or scrub all produce before cutting, cooking, and eating, advises the CDC.
 One exception: If you buy greens labeled prewashed, the CDC says you don't have to wash them again.